duykhoa/puppet-install-script/README.md

   follow this:

   ```
-  Port 22 # maychange -> remember to enable it :)
+  Port 22 #maychange -> remember to enable it in ufw :trollface:
-  PermitRootLogin no
+  PermitRootLogin no #not allow root login
   UseDNS no
-  AllowUsers demo
+  AllowUsers demo #user can login :smiley:
   ```
   then ``reload ssh`` to reload (should open a new ssh connection before do it :trollface:)
 - Check postgresql